NCATS-Tangerine/tranql/README.md

 The **from clause** specifies the path to a Backplane endpoint.
 Because it begins with a "/", TranQL prepends the protocol, host, and port of a configured TranQL Backplane service.
 The service can be any endpoint implementing the standard graph endpoint interface.

 The first **`where` constraint** parameterizes the disease question node sent to the service.
 In this case, it resolves an English word into ontology identifiers using the [bionames](https://bionames.renci.org/apidocs/) API.
 If curies are supplied, those are used directly.
+The latter approach is definitely more robust and specific.
+The former may be more helpful for quick interactive exploration, and may serve as a bridge to an NLP interface.

 The rest of the constraints, because they do not map to graph query elements, are **transmitted to the service as `options`** in the standard protocol.
 The service being invoked validates and interprets the options.
 In the case above, the endpoint passes the options along to define a cohort in the ICEES clinical reasoner.